Table of Contents

 Besides the inflammation, destruction of the valves and the myocardium as well as immune complex settlements and tissue destruction occur.

-Symptoms and Clinic
+Symptoms and Clinic of Endocarditis

 For the exam, extracardiac manifestations are especially important.
 Besides general symptoms like fever and tachycardia, fatigue, loss of appetite and weight loss, cardiac murmur and signs of cardiac insufficiency can occur on the cardiac level on auscultation.
 In roughly one third of the cases, petechiae can be found.